ahmedalhulaibi/flatfile/README.md

 - [x] Slice, Array support AKA Emulate [COBOL occurs clause](https://www.ibm.com/support/knowledgecenter/en/SS6SG3_4.2.0/com.ibm.entcobol.doc_4.2/PGandLR/tasks/tptbl03.htm)

+- [x] Offset feature to support reading long lines of data.

+    if record exceeds a maximum buffer size, a partial unmarshal can be done on the next read, the rest of the data can be unmarshalled into the same struct instance by passing in a position offset

 ## TODO:
-- [ ] Offset feature to support reading long lines of data.

-    if record exceeds a maximum buffer size, a partial unmarshal can be done on the next read, the rest of the data can be unmarshalled into the same instance by passing in a position offset

 - [ ] Flat File abstraction
 - [ ] Support for conditional unmarshal